-Application process is now open for the new round of the Outreach Program for Women internships.
-The application deadline for the majority of the participating organizations was March 19, 2014, but some organizations are accepting applications through March 31.
-Internship dates are May 19 to August 18.
-Coding, design, documentation and other projects are available.
-The applicants are asked to select a project with one of the participating organizations and collaborate with a mentor listed for that project to make a relevant contribution to the project during the application process.
+The next round of the Outreach Program for Women internships will have an application deadline on October 22, 2014, and internship dates from December 9, 2014 to March 9, 2015.
+Coding, design, documentation and other projects will be available.
+The applicants will be asked to select a project with one of the participating organizations and collaborate with a mentor listed for that project to make a relevant contribution to the project during the application process.
+The organizations that will participate in the next round have not yet been determined, but starting to contribute to one of the organizations that participated in the past will help prepare to apply for an internship with any organization.
+Many of the mentors participating in the program are happy to offer informal mentorship any time throughout the year.
 Detailed information about the background for the program, requirements for participants, how to select a project, and how to make a contribution is available.

-In both programs, the accepted participants work remotely, while being guided by their mentor, and receive $5,500 stipend.
-It's expected that the participants are able to have the internship work be a primary focus during the internship dates and spend 40 hours a week on it.Apply to participate!
+The accepted participants work remotely, while being guided by their mentor, and receive $5,500 stipend.
+It's expected that the participants are able to have the internship work be a primary focus during the internship dates and spend 40 hours a week on it.Learn more!

 Red Hat supports the Outreach Program for Women by contributing its employee time towards the organization of the program.

 Ropes & Gray helps the Outreach Program for Women by kindly providing pro bono legal assistance for the program.